 [By 1920, Nellie, Elinor’s little sister, is now married to John McKinley Harnish.
 Audrey is working at yet another place, “the National Tube Mill Restaurant, as cashier, nights.”
 National Tube Mill was the conglomerate combined from US Steel and presumably there was a restaurant on site for the employees.
 Nellie’s husband John is working nights.
 Audrey is still taking Martha to Sunday School and Church during late fall 1921.
 Elinor goes to church with her sister Nellie, John and “the baby” (probably Ella Jane), who are living next to Bakers on F Street near the river.]

-[Elinor changes her diary to a new format and paper – single page front and back with no page numbers covering Dec 23, 1920-May 22, 1921; So this suggests that married life, living together did not really start until December]
+[Elinor changes her diary to a new format and paper – single page front and back with no page numbers covering Dec 23, 1920-May 22, 1921; So this suggests a possible shift to a more conventional married life after he is “home” in December]

 [Dec . .1920] Frank’s not very well & neither am I. Feb. had all my teeth out & we don’t feel very well, either of us.
 Mar. & April I think I feel a little stronger in some ways, but I miss my teeth; May Haven’t been a bit well & Frank hasn’t either Nellie’s baby took sick & died

 [Tue.
 Dec.23.1920] Tue.23.
 S.W. wind this morning, S.Wind all after & evening, Sunshiny all day & not very cold. hazy moon tonight, John & Nellie & baby’s, Audrey & Martha ate dinner with Elbert, Frank & I. today.